root-project/web/primer/index.md

 # ROOT in Python

-ROOT offers the possibility to interface to Python via a set of bindings called PyROOT.
+ROOT offers the possibility to interface with Python via automatically generated bindings.
 Python is used in a wide variety of application areas and one of the most used scripting languages today.
-With the help of PyROOT it becomes possible to combine the power of a scripting language with ROOT tools.
+With the help of ROOT's Python interface, it becomes possible to combine the ease of a scripting language with the performance of ROOT tools.
 Introductory material to Python is available from many sources on the web, see e. g. https://docs.python.org.

-## PyROOT
+## Python interface

-The access to ROOT classes and their methods in PyROOT is almost identical to C++ macros, except for the special language features of Python, most importantly dynamic type declaration at the time of assignment.
+The access to ROOT classes and their methods in Python is almost identical to C++ macros, except for the special language features of Python, most importantly dynamic type declaration at the time of assignment.
 Coming back to our first example, simply plotting a function in ROOT, the following C++ code: